-Just beware of scholarships scams that will take your money rather than giving you funding.
+Just beware of scholarship scams that will take your money rather than give you funding.
 You shouldn’t ever pay to apply for a scholarship.
 After all, the whole point is that you receive help and not the other way around.

 Explore all your aid options, not just federal